TeboM/CyberOps-Training/README.md

 ### Day 4
 > Understanding the value of a centralized platform for log collection, normalization and incident investigation + management

+### Day 11
+> Completed Wireshark Basics, navigating the app, basic packet inspection, packet filtering and how to get around Wireshark.
+> Handled a Phishing wide scale phishing attack from delivery, initial access, execution of malware, downloading of payloads (PowerView script), collection of sensitive data, exfiltration via Nslookup.
+This was quite interesting.
+Will try it out again to time my incident management metrics.

+### Day 12
+Going through Web security basics

 ...